-The typical journey we have seen customers adopt, as they unlock the cloud operating model, involves three major milestones:
+The typical journey we have seen customers adopt as they unlock a cloud operating model involves three major milestones:

-- 1. Establish the cloud essentials As you begin your journey to the cloud, the immediate requirements are provisioning the cloud infrastructure typically by adopting infrastructure as code and ensuring it is secure with a secrets management solution.
-These are the bare necessities that will allow you to build a scalable and truly dynamic cloud architecture that is futureproof. - 2.
-Standardize on a set of shared services As cloud consumption starts to pick up, you will need to implement and standardize on a set of shared services so as to take full advantage of what the cloud has to offer.
-This also introduces challenges around governance and compliance as the need for setting access control rules and tracking requirements become increasingly important. - 3.
+- 1. Establish the cloud essentials As you begin your journey to the cloud, the immediate requirements are provisioning the cloud infrastructure, typically by adopting infrastructure as code and ensuring it is secure with a secrets management solution.
+These are the essential foundations for building a scalable, dynamic, futureproof cloud architecture. - 2.
+Standardize on a set of shared services As cloud consumption starts to pick up, you will need to implement and standardize on a set of shared services to take full advantage of the cloud.
+This introduces challenges around governance and compliance as the need for setting access control rules and tracking requirements become increasingly important. - 3.
 Innovate using a common logical architecture As you fully embrace the cloud and depend on cloud services and applications as the primary systems of engagement, there will be a need to create a common logical architecture.
 This requires a control plane that connects with the extended ecosystem of cloud solutions and inherently provides advanced security and orchestration across services and multiple clouds.